Hong Kong Country Summary

 World Bank: Control of Corruption Percentile Rank | 93 |

-Mainland China and Hong Kong have ratified the United Nations Convention Against Corruption, with Hong Kong's Independent Commission Against Corruption (ICAC) playing a key role in combating corruption and fostering international cooperation.
-The ICAC has established the Hong Kong International Academy Against Corruption to provide training for anti-corruption efforts globally.
-Notably, U.S. firms do not view corruption as a barrier to foreign direct investment, and both giving and receiving bribes are criminal offenses subject to severe penalties.
+Mainland China ratified the United Nations Convention Against Corruption in 2006, which also applies to Hong Kong, where the Independent Commission Against Corruption (ICAC) plays a key role in combating corruption.
+The ICAC is involved in international anti-corruption efforts and has established the Hong Kong International Academy Against Corruption to provide training.
+U.S. firms do not view corruption as a barrier to foreign direct investment, and bribery is strictly penalized under the law.

 Economy

-Hong Kong is a highly open economy characterized by a free market philosophy, with the service sector accounting for over 90% of its GDP in 2023.
-Despite facing challenges due to the imposition of the National Security Law and subsequent legislation that has created uncertainty for businesses, Hong Kong remains an attractive destination for foreign investment, particularly in sectors like financial services, logistics, and technology.
-The region has historically enjoyed favorable conditions for doing business, including no restrictions on foreign ownership and a straightforward regulatory environment.
+Hong Kong is a highly open economy characterized by a free market philosophy, with the service sector contributing over 90 percent to its GDP in 2023.
+Despite facing challenges such as the imposition of the National Security Law, which has introduced uncertainty for businesses, Hong Kong remains an attractive destination for foreign investment, particularly in sectors like financial services, logistics, and technology.
+The region's regulatory environment is generally favorable, allowing for equal treatment of foreign and local investments, although recent legal changes have raised concerns about judicial independence and the overall business climate.

 Hong Kong maintains a highly open investment climate, welcoming foreign direct investment (FDI) without discrimination against foreign investors.
-However, recent legal changes, particularly the imposition of the National Security Law and the Safeguarding National Security Ordinance, have introduced significant uncertainties that could impact business operations and deter investment.
-Despite these challenges, Hong Kong continues to be an attractive destination for foreign firms due to its competitive sectors and straightforward regulatory environment.
+However, recent legislative changes, particularly the imposition of the National Security Law and the Safeguarding National Security Ordinance, have introduced significant uncertainties and risks for businesses, affecting their operations and the overall investment environment.
+Despite these challenges, Hong Kong continues to be a major hub for international business, supported by its advanced regulatory systems and competitive sectors.

 Buy Full Hong Kong Report